SebiIftimi/real-time-traffic-monitoring-system/README.md

 This implementation ensures a robust and responsive system capable of handling normal operations as well as emergency scenarios within the tunnel environment.

+# 2. Arduino/ FreeRTOS.h

+**The solution was implemented using the Arduino Mega 2560 board.**

+**Libraries Used for Implementation:**

+- **Arduino_FreeRTOS.h**: The primary library for FreeRTOS on Arduino, enabling the simultaneous execution of multiple tasks (threads), and task creation.
+- **semphr.h**: Provides functionalities for manipulating semaphores and mutexes.
+- **Wire.h**: Used for I2C communication.
+- **LiquidCrystal_I2C.h**: Used to communicate with and control the LCD screen.

+**Mechanisms Chosen to Ensure Correct Application Functioning:**

+- **Semaphore** `sem_entry` and `sem_exit`: These ensure that there are no conflicts or race conditions when multiple tasks attempt - to modify the state of the entrance and exit.
+- **Semaphore** `sem_monitoring`: Used to synchronize the monitoring task with the entry and exit tasks from the tunnel.
+After a vehicle enters or exits, this semaphore can be signaled to update the display on the LCD with the current number of vehicles.
+- **Semaphore** `sem_turnOnLED`: Used to synchronize the operation of lighting the LEDs with the entry or exit of a vehicle from the tunnel.
+- **Mutex** `mutex_panic`: Used for accessing the `Panic` variable.